 Island Layout: Visitors will arrive to the island’s west coast, landing in Kona.
 Traveling minutes up the coast to Kailua or further north to Kalaoa, this is the heart of tourism for the island.
-The center of the island is filled with forest reserves for Mauna Kea, Kapapala and Kau Forest, as well as Hawaii Volcanoes National Park, the latter which borders the southeastern coast.
+The center of the island is filled with forest reserves for Mauna Kea, Kapapala and Kau Forest, as well as Hawaii Volcanoes National Park, the latter of which borders the southeastern coast.
 On the east coast, the small town of Hilo provides more remote resort options.